 Emerging managers should offer fund terms that are “LP friendly.”
 What are “LP-friendly” terms?
 Here’s my view:

 - Management Fee.
 The standard management fee in the industry is 2% per year, but this can be more for sub-$100 million funds, and is often less for funds exceeding $500 million.
 The management fee should “step down” after the fund’s investment period, which should be no more than 5 years from the date of the fund’s initial closing.
 No management fees should be paid after the initial term of the fund.
-Also, consider offering a discount to the management fee if an LP makes a sizeable investment in the initial close.
-These management fee discounts can be very attractive to LPs.
-For more on this, please see my post "LP Corner: Fund Terms - Management Fee".
+For more on management fees, please see my post "LP Corner: Fund Terms - Management Fee".

 - Preferred Return Hurdle.
 The preferred return hurdle should be 8% per year for buyout and growth funds.
 While a preferred return hurdle isn’t as common in venture capital funds, I believe that venture capital funds should also have a preferred return hurdle to better align the manager’s interest with that of the LPs.
-For more on this, please see my post "LP Corner: Fund Terms - Preferred Return and GP Catchup" and "LP Corner: Should Venture Capital Funds Have a Preferred Return Hurdle?"
+For more on this, please see my posts "LP Corner: Fund Terms - Preferred Return and GP Catchup" and "LP Corner: Should Venture Capital Funds Have a Preferred Return Hurdle?"